Phytophthora: Pathogenicity

-Research beginning in the 1990s has placed some of the responsibility for European forest die-back on the activity of imported Asian Phytophthoras.
+Research beginning in the 1990s placed some of the responsibility for European forest die-back on the activity of imported Asian Phytophthoras.

-In 2019, scientists in Connecticut were conducting experiments testing various methods to grow healthier Fraser trees when they accidentally discovered a new species of Phytophthora, which they called Phytophthora abietivora.
+In 2019, scientists in Connecticut were conducting experiments testing various methods to grow healthier Fraser trees when they accidentally discovered a new species of Phytophthora, which they called P. abietivora.
 The fact that these scientists so readily discovered a new species further suggests that there could be many more species waiting to be discovered.